yagiz/ScreenshotSharer/README.md

     {
         super.viewWillAppear(animated)

-        //If you want to enable ScreenshotSharer in spesific views only, you shouldn't forget to unregister it when view is disappeared. sssharer.unregister()
+        //If you want to enable ScreenshotSharer in spesific views, you should don't forget to unregister it when view is disappeared. sssharer.unregister()
     }
 }